Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-08.md

 <!-- > -->

-## Learning Objectives
+## Learning Objectives <!--5 min-->

-- Creating design layout with flex box
+- Creating design layout with Flexbox
 - Using `parseInt()`, `parseFloat()`, and `isNaN()`
-- Describe NaN
+- Describe what `NaN` is

 <!-- > -->

-## Why learn this?
+### Why learn this?

-JavaScript is important events are an important part of programming front ent applications.
+We're tying two big concepts we've learned so far together in this lesson: styling with Flexbox and utilizing JavaScript.
+We'll dive a bit deeper into how to deal with various input types using JavaScript, and also what `NaN` is, and how to properly deal with it!

+Why do this?
+We need to make sure our code is handling/expecting the right types, or else we will get errors and the data will get messy!

+**Question:** Why do we need to ensure variables are the same type?

 <!-- > -->

-## Solving problesm and the tip calculator
+## Solving problems and the tip calculator <!--3 min-->

 The tip calculator presents some programming problems.
 Think of this as a interview question.